How to Start Payroll for a Small Business 2024

 To start payroll for your small business, you need to obtain an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
 An EIN is a unique nine-digit number used to identify your business for tax purposes.
 You can easily apply for an EIN online through the IRS website.
 Make sure to keep this number handy, as you will need it for various payroll-related tasks.

-BUSINESS IDEA: How to Start a Concrete Business 2024
+BUSINESS IDEA: How to Start a Shipping Business: A Comprehensive Guide 2024

 Step 2: Classify Your Employees